LordFokas/Loggamus/README.md

 Logger.warn("I'll only warn you this once.");
 Logger.info("Information is the currency of modern times...");
-Logger.debug("Debugging: The fun mystery game where you are the detective, the victim, and the murderer!");
+Logger.debug("Debugging: The fun mystery game where you are\nthe detective, the victim, and the murderer!!");
 Logger.fine("This level of information is so fine that it probably doesn't matter.");
 ```
 ![Basic Usage](https://i.imgur.com/zyT2mTg.png)